weiyuanlou/pytao_LCLS/example_LCLS2/README.md

 Obtain lcls-lattice from 'https://github.com/slaclab/lcls-lattice'

-$\rightarrow$If on personal computer, you need to gain permission (from Shankar Murali as of Jan 2023 ) to clone the repository :
+$\rightarrow$ If on personal computer, you need to gain permission (from Shankar Murali as of Jan 2023 ) to clone the repository :

 `git clone https://github.com/slaclab/lcls-lattice.git`